 - Approximately 150 fourth-grade students from the Angleton Independent School District.
 AISD operates K-12 schools in the city of Angleton, Texas.

 By providing students with hands-on experience at the refuge, these field trips augment the schools' science curriculum in the area of natural ecological systems.
 These investigations are led by volunteers, many of whom are members of the Cradle of Texas Chapter of Texas Master Naturalists.
-The program is administered by Susan Brown, Environmental Education Specialist, Texas Mid-coast National Wildlife Refuge Complex.
+The program is administered by Tom Schneider, Outdoor Recreation Specialist, Texas Mid-coast National Wildlife Refuge Complex.

 Volunteers are needed to assist with the administration and execution of the DEEP program.
 Volunteer duties include providing class instruction, acting as tour guides, or assisting with program administration.
 To volunteer, please contact: